Downloadable Information

 A Short History of R. F. Mosley and Company Limited |

-Jeff W. Warner | This short history is about the man and the company that was the first to manufacture and market stainless steel cutlery |
+This short history is about the man and the company that was the first to manufacture and market stainless steel cutlery, written by Jeff Warner. |

 Harry Brearley and the History of Stainless Steel |

-Geoff Preece | A brief summary of the life and work of Harry Brearley |
+A brief summary of the life and work of Harry Brearley, written by Geoff Preece. |

-Geoff Preece | Stay Bright - Keep Bright: The impact of Stainless Steel on everyday life. |
+Stay Bright – Keep Bright: The impact of Stainless Steel on everyday life, written by Geoff Preece. |

 Other papers

-An early eighteenth century tally was found in Spring 2010 in a field in Somerset.
-The lead tally indicated wire of the size 18 gauge which could have been used in the manufacture of cloth, and originated from the old wire mill at Wortley near Sheffield.
+| An early eighteenth‑century tally was found in Spring 2010 in a field in Somerset.
+The lead tally indicated wire of size 18 gauge which could have been used in the manufacture of cloth, and originated from the old wire mill at Wortley near Sheffield. | |

-An illustrated history of an Exhibition Saw made by Taylor Brothers, Saw Manufacturers, Adelaide Works, Sheffield, as a wedding present for Queen Victoria's eldest daughter, Princess Victoria Adelaide Mary Louisa on the occasion of her marriage to Friedrich Willhelm, Crown Prince of Prussia.
+| An illustrated history of an Exhibition Saw made by Taylor Brothers, Saw Manufacturers, Adelaide Works, Sheffield, as a wedding present for Queen Victoria's eldest daughter, Princess Victoria Adelaide Mary Louisa, on the occasion of her marriage to Friedrich Wilhelm, Crown Prince of Prussia. |